BPD Textgate Scandal

 -

-Systemic overtime abuse and a policy of arrest quotas, which are illegal under California law
+A policy of arrest quotas, which are illegal under California law

 -